 Best combination of materials for making a mask

-(WHO) recommends using three layers of fabric for non-medical, cloth masks in order to achieve the best combination of filtration efficacy and breathability:
+The World Health Organization (WHO) provides more details about which types of fabrics may work best.
+It recommends using three layers of fabric for non-medical, cloth masks in order to achieve the best combination of filtration efficacy and breathability:

 1. Innermost layer: Hydrophilic material (i.e., one that can absorb moisture, such as cotton or cotton blends)